Brand architecture

 In the marketing field of brand management, brand architecture is the structure of brands within an organizational entity.
 It is the way brands within a company's portfolio are related to, and differentiated from, one another.
 According to J.-N. Kapferer, the brand architecture should define the different leagues of branding within the organization; how the corporate brand and sub-brands relate to and support each other; and how the sub-brands reflect or reinforce the core purpose, or business strategy, of the corporate brand they belong to.
 Often, decisions about brand architecture are concerned with how to manage a parent brand and a family of sub-brands – managing brand architecture to maximize shareholder value can include using brand-valuation model techniques.

 One may regard the designing of a brand architecture as an integrated process of brand building through establishing brand relationships among branding options in the competitive environment.
 The brand architecture of an organization at any time is, in large measure, a legacy of past management decisions as well as of the competitive realities brands face in the marketplace.

+Beyond its traditional focus on relationships among corporate, product, and sub-brands, strategic brand architecture has also been used to describe the coordinated design of meaning, evidence, symbolic expression, experience, and decision pathways through which supportable organizational value becomes recognizable in the market.